Kubernetes Authorization via Open Policy Agent

 Most requirements regarding Authorization can be implemented by simply using the RBAC authorization module via Roles and RoleBindings, which are explained in Using RBAC Authorization.
 But RBAC is by design limited to whitelisting, i.e. for every requests it’s checked if one of the Roles and RoleBindings apply and in that case the request is approved.
 Requests are only denied if there is no match, there is no way to deny requests explicitly.
 At first this doesn’t sound like a big limitation, but some specific use cases require more flexibility.
 For example:

-• A Kubernetes cluster is provided with pre-installed StorageClasses.
+.
+The only way to implement this via RBAC is to assign the rights on a per-namespaces basis, e.g. by deploying a ClusterRole and a per-namespace RoleBinding.
+If the namespaces change over time you have to either deploy this RoleBindings manually or run an operator for this. - A Kubernetes cluster is provided with pre-installed StorageClasses.
 A user should be able to create/update/delete custom StorageClasses, but he shouldn’t be able to modify the pre-installed ones.
 If this would be implemented via RBAC, the user must have the right to create StorageClasses and as soon as he creates a StorageClass additional rights must be assigned to update and delete this StorageClass.
 As above, this could be implemented via an operator.

 When you have lot of this use cases, you’ll get a lot of custom logic implemented via operators.
 Sooner or later this doesn’t scale, because with a lof of operators and accompanying RBAC Roles it gets really hard to understand what rights a user actually has.
 We will show that both cases can be implemented easier via Open Policy Agent.